What is Spousal Maintenance?

 Spousal Maintenance is financial support paid by one party to a marriage/de facto relationship to their former partner/spouse in circumstances where they are unable to adequately support themselves.

 Under the Family Law Act 1975, a person has a responsibility to financially assist their former spouse/ de facto partner if that person is not able to meet their own reasonable living expenses from their own income or assets.

-Generally speaking, for a person to have an entitlement to spousal maintenance, there needs to be a significant disparity in the respective party’s income at the date of separation.
+Generally speaking, for a person to have an entitlement to spousal maintenance, there needs to be a significant disparity in each party’s income.